-The City of Whitehorse is undertaking a study of commercial and industrial lands located outside of the Downtown core in advance of the upcoming review of the City’s 2010 Official Community Plan (OCP), anticipated in 2018/19.
+The City of Whitehorse is undertaking a study of commercial and industrial lands located outside of Downtown in advance of the upcoming review of the City’s 2010 Official Community Plan (OCP), anticipated in 2018/19.
 A consulting team led by Groundswell Planning has been hired to undertake this work.
-The objectives of this study are to:
+The objectives are to:

 - Assess and determine future demand for commercial and industrial lands within Whitehorse (outside of Downtown); and